 Cathedral: (left) side portal (XIVth century); (centre/right) details

 The Cathedral (which adjoins the Town Hall) is a combination of different styles (Gothic, Renaissance and Baroque) and yet the overall result is pleasing to the eye.
-Even the Gothic portal is a combination of styles, because the relief portraying saints framed by a grapevine was designed keeping in mind some ancient reliefs similar to those at Basilica Severiana in Leptis Magna.
+Even the Gothic portal is a combination of styles, because the relief portraying saints framed by a grapevine was designed keeping in mind some ancient reliefs with acanthus scrolls surrounding animals, e.g. at S. Saba in Rome.

 The influence of Tuscan art on Cittą di Castello was not limited to the Town Hall.
-The interior of the Cathedral was redesigned following patterns established in Florence in the second half of the XVth century by Leon Battista Alberti and Filippo Brunelleschi which were based on the study of ancient monuments.
-You may wish to compare the interior of the Cathedral with that of S. Salvatore al Monte in Florence which was built at approximately the same time - it opens in another window.
+The interior of the Cathedral was redesigned following patterns established in Florence in the XVth century by Leon Battista Alberti and Filippo Brunelleschi which were based on the study of ancient monuments.

 Cathedral: (left) ceiling of the dome by Tommaso Conca; (right) detail of a fresco in the apse showing St. Florido endorsing the design of the new town by Marco Benefial